danimal141/relearn/README.md

 # relearn
-This system reminds you of your favorite screenshots in Dropbox every day.
+This system reminds us of our favorite screenshots in Dropbox every day.
 It picks files up from Dropbox and notifies the shared links to your Slack channel.

 ## Motivation
-When I find some good tweets or posts etc..I take a screenshot and upload it to my Dropbox, but I never check it again...
-This system reminds you of the screenshots randomly every day, and you can relearn them.
+When I find some good tweets or posts etc..
+I take a screenshot and upload it to my Dropbox, but I never check it again...

+This system reminds us of the screenshots randomly every day, and we can relearn them.

 ## Set up
 - Create you Dropbox app from [the developer page](https://www.dropbox.com/developers/documentation).